Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_devops_in_snowflake/getting_started_with_devops_in_snowflake.md

 The data pipeline used as an example in this quickstart makes use of data available on the Snowflake marketplace to come up with the perfect spot for a family vacation.
 Let's get started!

 > aside negative
-> Note: The Git integration, Create or Alter and Jinja templating are still in preview.
+> Note: The Git integration, Create-or-Alter and Jinja templating are still in preview.

 ### Prerequisites